genestack/user-tutorials/source/tutorials/WES_data_analysis/effect-annotation.rst

-When the variants are sorted and filtered, you can share them with your colleagues, export them as tsv file clicking on 'Download table' and attach it to your papers and other reports.
+When the variants are sorted and filtered, you can share them with your colleagues, export them as tsv file clicking on **Download table** and attach it to your papers and other reports.
 So, what can we conclude from our findings?
 Are the results for WES samples really comparable to a WGS one?
 If there are any key differences in performance between the three enrichment platforms?
 And